cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/orgs-and-spaces.html.md

 ## <a id='domains'></a>Domains ##

 A domain is a domain-name like acme.com or foo.net.
 For the https://console.run.pivotal.io hosted instance of Cloud Foundry, end-user organizations and spaces are able to use the system domain of "cfapps.io" by default as well as custom domains that are registered to the organization.
 Domains can also be multi-level and contain sub-domains like the "store" in "store.acme.com".
 Domain objects belong to an organization and are associated with zero or many spaces within the organization.
 Domain objects are not directly bound to apps, but a child of a domain object called a route is.
+For more information, see [About Domains, Subdomains and Routes](../managing-apps/custom-domains/index.html).

 ## <a id='routes'></a>Routes ##

 A route, based on a domain with an optional host as a prefix, may be associated with one or more applications.
 For example, "www" is the host and "acme.com" is the domain when using the route "www.acme.com".
 It is also possible to have a route that represents "acme.com" without a host.
+For more information, see [About Domains, Subdomains and Routes](../managing-apps/custom-domains/index.html).

 ## <a id='managmement'></a>Management ##